ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 The client object **``sc``** calls a remote method **``sendEmailMessage()``** with the `‘->’` call syntax.
 This notation signifies that it is a remote call to a network service.
 It augurs well with the sequence diagram view of the application and provides a syntactically distinguished view for better readability.

 Remote method calls have some restrictions.
 For example, they are not allowed in deeply nested expressions.
 Additionally, there is a separate symbol space for these methods, and they are implicitly public.

 Applications typically do not need to write client classes.
 Instead, these classes are either provided by the library modules or generated from some flavor of interface definition language.<br><br>

 ## Providing Services

-Providing services is a bit more complex interaction with three main things involved.
+Providing services is a more complex interaction with three main things involved.

 The first is a service object.
 These objects are defined by applications and contain remote methods that are remotely accessible.
 It is called by a remote system.
 Similarly, remote methods of a client object call the remote system.